 COVID-19 safety protocols were enacted early on in the pandemic but, with only 50% of the populace fully vaccinated, and Delta on a rampage, businesses are once again evaluating their onsite workplace strategy.
 The question is, what more can they do to increase the safety of the workplace, not only for their employees, but also for their clients, vendors, guests and, by extension, families and the general public?

-A comprehensive workplace safety plan includes workplace sanitation, personal protective equipment (PPE), vaccination protocols and COVID-19 testing.
+A comprehensive workplace safety plan includes workplace sanitation, personal protective equipment (PPE), vaccination protocols and employee COVID-19 testing.
 Primary.Health is helping to manage employee testing with an affordable, convenient, rapid testing platform that doesn’t require additional staffing.
 PPE providers, such as ProjectN95, have become national clearinghouses for PPE and test kits and are committed to meeting demand.

 - Increased spacing between workstations